What are your options when building your own home?

 Like with standard mortgages, you’re assessed by risk.
 But with a self-build mortgage, it’s a higher risk for a bank or lender to give you the money.

 There isn’t a house they can use as security if you can’t make the repayments.
-That’s one reason why you get the money in parts – to show you’re moving through the self-build process.
+That’s part of the reason why you get the money in parts – to show you’re moving through the self-build process.

 When you apply for a self-build mortgage, you’ll have to show your lender: